farhiongit/message-in-the-bottle/README.md

 Messages are unblocked as soon as the bottle is unplugged.

 Note that the tap of the bottle remains open in order to keep receiving previously sent messages.

+`bottle_plug` and `bottle_unplug` can be called several times in a row without arm and without effect.

 #### Getting the capacity of a bottle